Friends Evening 2021

-Every year we normally have what we call generically the ‘Friends’ evening to thank all our Friends, Donors and Patrons for their continued support.
+Every year we normally have what we call generically the ‘Friends’ evening to thank all our Donors, Patrons, Friends and Volunteers for their continued support.
 Last year we didn’t even attempt it, but we are determined to see if we can have one this year.
 Normally we would not advertise this to the rest of our supporters, but we very much want to offer the opportunity to as many people as possible to attend this rather special event, which will also be taking a slightly different form to usual.
 Normally a show devised by singers taking part in the Clonter Education Programme would be presented on the Clonter stage, but the education programme being run at Clonter this year is being done remotely, and therefore we have planned an evening of music cabaret style!

 We also didn’t think it fair not to share the news that we have managed to secure the services of two of Clonter’s most illustrious alumni – Elin Pritchard, who covered the role of Lucia at Clonter in 2011, returning to rapturous applause in an Opera Gala in 2015.
 Since then Elin has gone on to perform with most of the UK’s major opera companies, in both principal and leading roles, most recently at the Grange Festival.